PERU

 - Website of the US-based Alpaca Owners Association

-- Facts about alpaca and related breeds
+- Facts about alpaca

-- Information about alpaca in Peru
+- Information about climate change’s impact on alpaca in Peru

 - Video of a herd of alpaca